m0ose/asx/docs/Turtle.md

 > `get patch ()`

 Getter for the patch I'm on.
-Return null if off-world.
+Return undefined if off-world.

 > `get heading ()` <br />
 > `set heading (heading)`